Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

 problem with different assumptions.
 This is extremely useful in a business context where impact analysis and what-if analysis are essential in the decision process.

+A scenario contains an executable Directed Acyclic Graph (or DAG).
+The scenario DAG is a set of tasks connecting data nodes together.
+It can also be broken down to smaller graphs for execution by defining a `Sequence^`.
+A sequence is a subset of tasks derives from the scenario's set of tasks, forming a smaller executable DAG that can be submitted separately from the scenario DAG.
+A scenario can also contain a set of additional data nodes outside of the scenario DAG to represent additional data related to the scenario but are not executable.

-After analyzing its first scenario, an end-user may be interested in modifying input data nodes (not the intermediate nor the output data nodes), re-running the same pipelines, and comparing the results with the previous run.
+After analyzing its first scenario, an end-user may be interested in modifying input data nodes (not the intermediate nor the output data nodes), re-running the same sequences or scenario, and comparing the results with the previous run.

 For this purpose, he needs to instantiate a second scenario, execute it and compare it with the